4weishinyin/datasciencecoursera/README.md

  - 'CodeBook.md'

+ - 'FinalData.txt'

+ - 'FinalDataAcronym.txt'

+ - 'load_data.R'

 ----------------------------------------------------------------------------------------------------

-You may run the "run_analysis.R" script that does the following:
+You may run the *_"run_analysis.R"_* script to perform the following:

  - Download the zipped data file into "UCI HAR Dataset" folder under your current working directory.